brendan-duncan/archive/README.md

 - Tar (Archive)
 - **TODO:** Zip, Zlib, GZip

-###Sample
+##Sample

-Extract the contents of a Zip file.
-Encode the contents into a Tar file.
+Extract the contents of a Zip file, and encode the contents into a Tar file:

     import 'dart:io' as Io;
     import 'package:archive/archive.dart';